Having a safe and effective COVID-19 vaccine is one way we can protect our community against coronavirus.

-When its your turn to get vaccinated, you can call us on 9404 4110 to book your appointments to get your first and second doses of the vaccine.
+When its your turn to get vaccinated, you can call us on 9404 4110 to book your appointments to get vaccinated.

-Make sure you book an appointment for your first and second doses.
+Make sure you book an appointment for all your doses.
 Please give us a call if you need to confirm what the timing should be between the appointments.